haraldkuske/haraldkuske.github.io/index.md

 Since 1983 I was working for different Companies in different areas of Computer Science.

-I was a co-author of patents in telecommunication technologgy.
+I was a co-author of patents in telecommunication technology.

 My destiny is exceptional computer science.